(Disclosure: Some of the links below may be affiliate links)

 In the case of both custodian banks, they cannot lend your securities to other investors.
 Not allowing securities lending improves the safety of your assets.
 And this is a nice guarantee provided by True Wealth.

-So, you are very well protected against bankruptcy or takeover of True Wealth.
+So, you are very well protected against bankruptcy or a takeover of True Wealth.

 Is True Wealth Secure?